 6) Where is the code is this memory/file buffering occurring ?
 Sorry, I'm not familiar with the code yet.
 I'll adjust it if its easy only a day or two of work.

-RE: Some advice on RESTful Application and some info and direction on fixing the "no memory release" feature - Added by garym about 6 years ago
+RE: Some advice on RESTful Application and some info and direction on fixing the "no memory release" feature - Added by garym over 6 years ago

 I give up...
 Moving to another platform.
 Owners don't seem to be interested any more...

 RE: [Solved] Some advice on RESTful Application and some info and direction on fixing the "no memory release" feature - Added by gstrauss 11 months ago

 While waiting only three days for a response to many detailed questions might be a little impatient, waiting 5 years definitely is not.
 I hope that you found a solution to meet your needs.